fredrik-rose/MandelbrotSet/README.md

 Mandelbrot set or not as pixels in an image we get the Mandelbrot set image.

 A famous aspect of the Mandelbrot set is that you can "zoom" into the image indefinitely at the border of the set to see various cool looking geometrical structures.
-This simple application does not support this but it is possible to do a static zooming by changing the range parameters in the main file.
+This property is know as a *fractal*.
+Unfortunately this simple application does not support this but it is possible to do a static zooming by changing the range parameters in the main file.

 The color map used for the colored Mandelbrot set image is a variant of the [Bernstein polynomials](https://mathworld.wolfram.com/BernsteinPolynomial.html), with inspiration